Step Forward Fostering

 It is important to remember that the young person will be accustomed to a different environment, with different routines and expectations.
 As well as day-to-day care, the role of the foster carer will need to establish consistent routines and boundaries and may be required to adopt a therapeutic care approach.

 Another key responsibility for a foster carer would be to work with education professionals to ensure that the young person receives the educational opportunities they are entitled to.
-As a Step Down foster carer, you will have access to TACT’s Education Service that will provide you with specialist guidance and one-to-one support for you and the young person in your care.
+As a Step Forward foster carer, you will have access to TACT’s Education Service that will provide you with specialist guidance and one-to-one support for you and the young person in your care.

 Children and young people who live in residential settings come from diverse backgrounds and circumstances.
 Unfortunately there are many misconceptions and prejudices around who these young people are, why they were placed in a residential home, and perceptions of their behaviour.